(STORY UPDATE, 01/03/2021: https://www.zerohedge.com/political/theres-something-peculiar-about-vandalism-pelosis-house)

 Now, if you’re thinking I’m a POS for not intervening, what can I tell you?
 Degeneracy is a triage situation.
 It was a boisterous house party and I had my own concerns.
 If I’d walked in on him fucking her, that might’ve been different.

 Anyway, I used to ride my bike around town a lot, and one day I started seeing these flyers all over, on lampposts and bus benches: “We are anarchists.
 We are everywhere.”
 There was additional text.
 All I remember was that it contained some threat of violence, but the grievance wasn’t too clear.
-This was odd, considering not only that the campus radicals and cat-lady activists around town never threatened anyone, but were always very impassioned and particular about whatever cause they were into.
+This was odd, considering not only that the campus radicals and cat-lady activists around town never threatened anyone, but were always very specific about what they were advocating.
 But this “We are anarchists” business just looked like a vacuous art project from some out-patient rehab.

 One day I was on a foot path beneath a bridge when I got a flat tire.
 I used to do these road trips in the summer, by bicycle, from the coast up into the Sierras, and I was very proficient with all aspects of bike repair.
 So I knelt down to patch my tire.
 Once I had it patched and the glue was drying, I cast my gaze up the path.
 It ran along a river, but there was a park on the other side.
 Basically, I’m in the shadow under this bridge, looking up the path, with the river on the left side of my vision, and the park on the right.
 In the distance, I notice the Bruce Willis-looking guy from the Tangier.
 He had on a white t-shirt tucked into cargo pants, with this pair of absolutely autistic looking bus station urchins, half his age at most, straggling along behind him.
 He also had a stack of paper in one hand and a roll of packing tape in the other.